The Best Hostels in Madrid, Spain.

 The Best Hostels in Madrid Spain

 If we had to choose the best hostel in Madrid it would definitely be The Hat.
 That’s because it has simply everything a budget traveler could possibly want.
-Besides the obvious features of any good hostel – such as a central location, welcoming staff, clean and good quality rooms, and cozy places to chill with strong wi-fi available – The Hat goes a step further.
+Besides the obvious features of any good hostel – such as a central location, welcoming staff, clean and good quality rooms, and cozy places to chill with strong wi-fi available – this Madrid hostel goes a step further.

 It is the first boutique hostel in Madrid, and we’re sure you’ll admire the cleaver and simple design.
 Each bed in this dorm room only hostel has individual reading lamps, sockets, and a large locker for guests.
 There is also a rooftop terrace with a fantastic view over Plaza Mayor and the whole city center.
 If you are unlucky enough to catch one of the few days without sunshine don’t worry, they have a solarium so you can still say you’ve been sunbathing the whole time!

 In mood for socializing?
 No problem!
 Just do it in one of the spacious common rooms or join the free walking tour.
-The breakfast is also a great time to meet people too, allowing you to mingle over the delicious and diverse food selection, which is vegan friendly too!
+Breakfast in this Madrid hostel is also a great time to meet people too, allowing you to mingle over the delicious and diverse food selection, which is vegan friendly too!

 The Best Hostels in Madrid – Safestay Madrid